juanibianchi/coro/PROJECT_STATUS.md

 - Feature branches: `feature/conversation-history`, `feature/streaming`, etc.
 - Commit messages: Follow conventional commits (feat:, fix:, docs:, etc.)
 - PR descriptions: Link to relevant sections of this document

+### Rate Limiting & Redis Notes
+- Redis is optional in local development.
+Without `REDIS_URL`, the rate limiter falls back to an in-memory bucket that resets on app restart.
+- To match production behavior, run `docker run --name coro-redis -p 6379:6379 redis/redis-stack:latest` and set `REDIS_URL=redis://localhost:6379` in your environment before launching the backend.
+- Premium session tokens from Sign in with Apple are stored in Redis with a 24-hour TTL; in the fallback mode they live in memory only, so restarting the server clears premium access.

 ---